Filing a claim: Instructions

 - Include all supporting documentation.
 The documentation required is outlined and specified on the Claim Form and varies depending on the claim type (damage claims require additional items).
 Providing all the documents specified will allow for resolution of most claims.
 However, BPS reserves the right to ask for additional paperwork in certain circumstances.
 As an example, requests for Loss/Damage Cargo Claims must be submitted by the party that owns the claim rights.

 - Include photographs if the item is damaged.
 Photographs should include pictures of the item(s) themselves, as well as any internal and external packaging materials.

 - Review all documentation to ensure accuracy and completeness.
 Incomplete, inaccurate, or illegible documentation could delay your cargo claim and result in possible denial.

 - Written notification of claim for damage must be received within five (5) calendar days after delivery at destination.
 For missing/lost cargo, written notification must be received within sixty (60) days of shipment date from origin.

 Declared value is not insurance coverage.
 The declared value of a package represents BPS’ maximum liability for the package in case of loss or damage.
 BPS’ maximum liability for loss or damage to a package is US $15 (or equivalent in local currency).
 Shippers sending goods with values exceeding US $15 can choose to purchase insurance for the value of the goods by paying an additional charge.
 If insurance is not purchased, the Shipper agrees that the released value of each package is no greater than USD $15.
 To increase BPS’ limit of liability for loss or damage above USD $15, the Shipper must purchase insurance and pay an additional charge.

-Duties and taxes paid in Brazil should not be considered as part of the claim amount.
-Any tax or fee that has been paid for a lost shipment, the recipient must request a refund directly from the Post Office.
+Duties and taxes paid in your Country of destination should not be claim amount.
+Any tax or fee that has been paid for a lost shipment, shipment, the recipient must request a refund directly from the Post Office.